rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 The implementation of the function for predicting the dog breed contains:
 - loading the image path
-- pre-processing the images which is required to be passed as an input
+- pre-processing the images which are required to be passed as an input
-- using the model to evaluate on the image and make prediction
+- using the model to evaluate the image and make a prediction
-- returm the result of predicted breed
+- return the result of predicted breed

 The implementation of the function for running the application contains:
 - if the dog detected, using the prediction function designed, predict the breed of dog.
-- if the dog not detected and human detected, predict the dog breed for the human suing the previously designed fuction.
+- if the dog not detected and human detected, predict the dog breed for the human suing the previously designed function.
 - if neither dog nor human detected, throw a message displaying the error in the image

-Lastly the implemented algorithm is tested and evaluated for various images of human and dog.
+Lastly, the implemented algorithm is tested and evaluated for various images of humans and dogs.
 The resultant outcome is shown in the code output.

 ---

 ### Refinement
-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_
-In order to improve the performance of the model:

 Augmentation of the data:
 The images for the training data are augmented in order to increase the number of training images.
 This helps the model to distinguish data irrespective of the transformations done to the images.

-Tuning of the hyperparameters: Epoch size for custom model Initially the model was trained for 100 epochs and it was observed that the model was overly trained.
+Tuning of the hyperparameters: Epoch size for custom model Initially, the model was trained for 100 epochs and it was observed that the model was overly trained.
 Later, the model was trained for 15 epochs but the test accuracy of the model dropped below 10% and hence the epochs were reduced based on the tuning and set to 25 to which the condition was satisfied.

-Tuning of the hyperparameters: Epoch size for transfer learning model Following the same procedures above, the epoch was set to 5 initially but the resultant outcome of the model was not satisfactory amd later on tuning to various sizes, it was set to 8 and the resultant best accuracy was acheived.
+Tuning of the hyperparameters: Epoch size for transfer learning model Following the same procedures above, the epoch was set to 5 initially but the resultant outcome of the model was not satisfactory and later on tuning to various sizes, it was set to 8 and the resultant best accuracy was achieved.

 The other parameters that were tuned for the better prediction of results are the dropout value and the learning rate.
 On tuning this, we observe that the model was much stable in prediction.

 ## IV.
 Results
-_(approx. 2-3 pages)_

-### Model Evaluation and Validation
-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_
+In this section, we observe the performance evaluation and results of the final implemented model.
+Initially, we observe the study made on the detection algorithm and compared their results to see their behavior.
+On implementing the haar cascade and local binary pattern, we observe there were 98 faces detected for haar cascade and 95 faces in local binary pattern of human images.
+The results show the haar cascade has a better performance compared to the local binary pattern.

+In the implementation phase of the pre-trained model VGG 16, we test the prediction of the model and we also observe that the results show the right prediction value of the dog.
+On implementing the custom Convolutional Neural Network model, we construct out the relative stack of layers required for our purpose and tune the necessary hyperparameters of the model.

+On testing the performance of the custom model through the metric evaluation i.e. accuracy in our case, we observe that the results give us a result of 12% in terms of accuracy.
+The project had the condition to achieve the results of more than 10% accuracy.
+However, our model outperformed the required condition set and achieved an accuracy of 12% for the custom CNN model.

+After the implementation and training of the transfer learning model for a total of 8 epochs, we need to evaluate the performance of the given test data of dog images so that the model should predict the breed of the dog with utmost accuracy.
+Therefore, getting the model ready for evaluating the performance on the test data,  we used the test function that was previously defined for the custom model and evaluated the performance of the transfer learning model.
+We see that the model achieved an accuracy of 85% outperforming the pre-set condition of about 60%, we see that there is a considerable rise in the performance of the model after combining the predefined model with our custom model.

 <p align="center">